CodeYourFuture/CYF-Signposts/content/posts/library-computers.md

 ### Tips
 1. If you need more than one hour internet time, ask at the desk for the time you need before you start.
 It's fine unless they are very busy.
-2. If the library is a "Library of Sanctuary", you won't need any ID.
+2. If the library is a "Library of Sanctuary", you won't need any ID or proof of address.
 3. You need to bring your own headphones to the library.
 If you don't have any, CYF has free headphones you can get from class.
 4. You've got to be quiet in the library, but you are really welcome to use it.
 Everybody wants you to use the library!